-The only power I had in any situation was to choose my path forward and all I was in control of, was my response to the situation.
-I could let it go, move on, choose different friends, or sit in misery and anger.
+The only power I had in any situation was to choose my path forward, and all I was in control of was my response to the circumstances.
+I could let it go, move on, select different friends, or sit in misery and anger.
 These were my choices.
 The big AHA was I could choose, either way, to give my power away or take it back and empower myself.

 Personalization often keeps us stuck feeling unworthy, unappreciated, unaccepted.
 These are not great places to be feeling stuck.
 What would the benefit be to empower yourself and let go of the personalization altogether?

 Not taking things personally doesn’t mean that we limply navigate life, accepting lousy behavior, and becoming rugs for people to wipe their feet on.
 No, it is absolutely not about that.
 I am a red-headed, Irish, Leo, I will not be walked all over; it’s not in my nature.